sfei/d3-SimpleGraph/api/add-data.md

 Note line data returns a copy of the underlying data object (including shallow copy of any array values).
 As such, any changes in the returned data should have no effect on the underlying data the in SimpleGraph instance.

-The one exception to the above is the style object, this is passed by reference, so changing it will update the styles on the next draw of lines data.

 <table style="font-size:0.9em;">
   </tbody>
     <tr>